pingcap/docs-tidb-operator/en/configure-a-tidb-cluster.md

 ### Configure TiDB service

 You need to configure `spec.tidb.service` so that TiDB Operator creates a service for TiDB.
-You can configure Service with different types according to the scenarios, such as `ClusterIP`, `NodePort`, `LoadBalancer`, etc.
+You can configure Service with different types according to the scenarios, such as `ClusterIP`, `NodePort`, `LoadBalancer`, and so on.

 #### General configurations